Skip to main content

 When Fr.
 Locatelli formed the Centers of Distinction, he imagined three centers deeply resonant with Santa Clara University’s Jesuit heritage and its practice of forming leaders for a better future for all.

-Ignatian Center for Jesuit Education Markkula Center for Applied Ethics Miller Center for Social Entrepreneurship
+Ignatian Center for Jesuit Education Markkula Center for Applied Ethics Miller Center for Global Impact

 table variant table variant table variant

-activates the Jesuit, Catholic character of Santa Clara University by encouraging students, faculty, staff, and community to embrace the Ignatian worldview in reflection, discernment, and action. brings the traditions of ethical thinking to bear on real-world problems to make choices that respect and care for others. combines the entrepreneurial spirit of Silicon Valley with the Jesuit heritage of serving the poor and protecting the planet to accelerate social enterprises around the world.
+exemplifies and activates the Jesuit, Catholic character of Santa Clara University by encouraging by inspiring awareness, thought, reflection, discernment, and action. empowering people and organizations to make better decisions for a more caring world. combines the entrepreneurial spirit of Silicon Valley with the Jesuit heritage of serving the poor and protecting the planet to accelerate social enterprises around the world.

-Engage with the Ethics Center by following us on social media on Facebook, Instagram, LinkedIn, X, and YouTube; subscribing to one of our newsletters or blogs; or becoming a donor.
+Join our conversation by following us on social media,( Facebook, Instagram, LinkedIn, Threads, X, and YouTube); subscribing to one of our newsletters or blogs; attending a virtual or in-person event; or becoming a donor.